 Our one stairway leads to the office.
 Staff is required to follow social distancing and a one- at-a-time protocol.

 Plans for preventing patrons from gathering in a space

 The ABM does not have an auditorium.
 Staff monitors for congestion, and remind people to keep moving.
 Signage encourages movement.

 The ABM has four individual restrooms (two wheelchair accessible) with ventilation through the roof.

 Touchless lights and soap dispensers have been installed.
-Staff inspects each restroom four times a day (9:00; 12:00; 2:00; 4:00) to clean and restock based on museum attendance (ie., if we have no guests that day, restrooms are cleaned at 9am and 4pm only)
+Staff inspects each restroom to clean and restock based on museum attendance (ie., if we have no guests that day, restrooms are cleaned as needed).